sandeepsukhani/cortex/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Started Cortex (SHA or version)
+1. Start Cortex (SHA or version)
-2. Performed Operations(Read/Write/Others)
+2. Perform Operations(Read/Write/Others)

 **Expected behavior**
 A clear and concise description of what you expected to happen.